-This Part covers all the elements appropriate to acquiring, maintaining, reassigning, promoting, and releasing employees of the Personnel Service System.
-Merit principles, open competition, and, in specific application, employee seniority, shall be underlying considerations in performance of the staffing function.
+This Part covers all the elements appropriate to acquiring, maintaining, reassigning, promoting, and releasing employees of the Personnel Service System in the Judicial Branch.
+Merit principles, open competition, and, in specific application, employee seniority, shall be underlying consideration in performance of the staffing function.

 The several sub-parts of this Part treat specifically and in some detail the regulations to be fulfilled in the execution of the respective functions.
-Procedures to guide personnel specialists and technicians, management officials, and employees in determining the intent, meaning, and processes for implementation of these Regulations are published as the Procedure Manual hereto.
+Procedures to guide personnel specialists and technicians, management officials and employees in determining the intent, meaning and processes for implementation of these regulations are published as procedural manuals hereto.

-PART III, SUB-PART A FXAMINATIONS
+PART III, SUB-PART A EXAMINATIONS

-This sub-part prescribes the examining system to be used in the Personnel Service System.
+This sub-part prescribes the examining system to be used in the Personnel Service System of the Judicial Branch.
 It describes the several types of examinations, the assembly of eligible lists, and the referral of eligibles from those lists to selecting officials.